Resilience BC Anti-Racism Network

 The Resilience BC Anti-Racism Network will offer a multi-faceted, province wide approach with greater focus and leadership in identifying and challenging racism.
 The program will connect communities with information, supports and training they need to respond to, and prevent future incidents of, racism and hate.

+The Resilience BC Anti-Racism Network will deliver coordinated services through a “Hub and Spoke” model.
 This model will have a centralized “hub” that anchors the program and provides oversight; the “spokes” are community-based branches that help see through service delivery.

 - The Resilience BC hub will: